hazelcast/hazelcast/hazelcast-documentation/src/RestClient.md

 ```

-- In case of an unexpected exception, it will return:
+- In case of an unexpected exception, the following response will be returned.

 ```plain
 < HTTP/1.1 500 Internal Server Error